joseabril25/auth-node/README.md

-# Trial API for Changing Digital
+# Testing CRUD API

 An API for basic authentication using JWT + User CRUD functionality.
 Built with Node, Express.js, and MongoDB for the backend.
-This is currently deployed on [Heroku](https://trial-auth-api.herokuapp.com/).

 ## Routes